koii-network/docs/run-a-node/task-nodes/Running-on-VPS.md

 1. **Install OS Updates**

-Before deploying Koii Node on your server you should install the most recent updates and security patches for your operating system.
+Before deploying Koii Node on your server you should **install the most recent updates and security patches for your operating system**.
 To accomplish this, use your terminal to execute the following command:

 ```bash
 sudo apt update && sudo apt dist-upgrade -y